 Interest Rate Risk – Interest rate risk is a sub-set of Market Risk and is the risk that the fair value or future cash flows of an investment will fluctuate because of changes in market interest rates.
 This risk is mitigated by investing in fixed rate instruments;

 Leveraging Risk – Leverage, or borrowings, increases the potential returns of an investment, but also increases the potential loss.
 Leverage risk usually arises through investment in structured products or derivatives, which can potentially be used to create leveraged positions where the exposures obtained are greater than the value of the assets required to support them.
-Councils are prohibited from investing in structured products or derivatives, other than those grandfathered by an Order of the Minister;
+Councils are prohibited from investing in structured products or derivatives.

 Liquidity Risk – the risk an investor is unable to redeem the investment at a fair price within a timely period.
 The mitigation of this risk is to only deal with standard investments in a well-traded market;